 How would you have responded to these questions?

-You can find more dating advice on my problem page.
+You can find more online relationship advice on my problem page.

 Want the answers to last week’s questions?
 They’re here.